Back

 If you have been coughing more since you started CPAP therapy, it might be because the air is drying out.
 Many people find that using a humidifier with their CPAP machine helps to reduce this issue.

-If you have sleep apnea, your healthcare provider may recommend a continuous positive airway pressure cpap machine as the first treatment option.
+If you have sleep apnoea, your healthcare provider may recommend a continuous positive airway pressure cpap machine as the first treatment option.
 While using a machine for sleep may feel inconvenient, quality rest is essential for your health.
 If your CPAP is uncomfortable, speak with CPAP Discount Warehouse about different mask and machine options.
 With some adjustments, you can find a solution that ensures restful sleep.